Skip to main content

 1 - How much internet does Microsoft Teams use?

-Teams requires different amounts of your connectivity (or bandwidth) for different scenarios.
+Teams requires different amounts of connectivity (or bandwidth) for different scenarios, this is colloquially referred to as the ‘speed’ of your network.

 For example, Microsoft suggests a one-to-one audio call only needs 30KBps bandwidth whereas a group video call needs 2Mbps bandwidth for a good quality call.
-Bear in mind, this is on a per user basis.
+Remember, this is per user.

 A - Understand Teams bandwidth requirements per activity